 2013 Ferrari FFEnlarge Photo

-The Ferrari FF is a three-door wagon that combines practicality, luxury, and performance together all within a shooting brake body.
-It’s Ferrari’s first-ever all-wheel drive car, featuring a 651hp V-12 and four seats.
-That said, there isn’t a true contender for the FF, but the Bentley Continental GT Speed is a suitable competitor.
+The Ferrari FF is a three-door wagon that conjoins practicality, luxury, and performance together all in a shooting brake body.
+It’s Ferrari’s first-ever all-wheel drive model, complete with a 651hp V-12 and four seats.
+That said, there really isn’t a true match against the FF, but the Bentley Continental GT Speed makes for a suitable contender.

 The potent 6.3-liter V-12 engine enables the FF to reach a top speed of 208 mph and accelerate to 60 mph in 3.7 seconds.
 The transmission is a seven-speed dual-clutch paddle-shift semi-automatic, and power is sent to all four wheels.